 Learn more about direct-enroll transfer credits in academic services.

 The grades from the culture courses courses will be factored into your GPA.
 The grade from your Chinese language course will be listed on your transcript but will not factor into your GPA.

 STCH 203 and 204 each fulfill the Global & Historical Studies core requirement.
 STCH 210 fulfills the Cross-Cultural Engagement (CCE) core requirement.

-AccommodationsYou will live with another Calvin student in a westernized international dormitory at the Beijing Normal University.
+AccommodationsYou will live with another Calvin student in a westernized international dormitory at the Capital Normal University.

 EligibilityYou must be of sophomore status and have 2.5 GPA or higher to study in China.